trodderus/OrderManagementSystem/README.md

 dotnet run
 ```

+You can then access the API by importing the Postman Collection: `OrderManagementSystem API.postman_collection.json`

-You can then access the SwaggerUI on https://localhost:7285/swagger/index.html
+Alternatively, you can run through Visual Studio and access the SwaggerUI on https://localhost:7285/swagger/index.html

 ---